DinoDevs/GladiatusCrazyAddon/documentation/developers/for-developers.md

     - manager.js                        // Script identifing which page specific scripts should be loaded (extension context)
 ```

-## Used Contenxt
+## Used Context

-The initialisation code of the extension run on the extension context of the browser, having access to many Browser internal APIs and functionalities but as this extension focuses on imporving the game's experience and thus most of the changes are targeting the actual website of the game, most of the scripts are injected on the game page and run on the website context.
+The initialization code of the extension run on the extension context of the browser, having access to many Browser internal APIs and functionalities but as this extension focuses on improving the game's experience and thus most of the changes are targeting the actual website of the game, most of the scripts are injected on the game page and run on the website context.

 All the scripts under `/core/source/` are running at the website context and hold most of the extension's code and thus most of the features.